GWU-Advanced-OS/project-firecracker2/report.md

 For more information on these isolation boundaries, see the image under "Firecracker Security."

+# Core abstractions of Firecracker

+Because the serverless model provides many challenges when it comes to workload and customer isolation, Firecracker completely replaced QEMU and implemented a custom VMM, device model, and API for managing and configuring multiple microVMs.

+The custom built API abstraction allows the ability to pre-configure microVMs which is a major component that allows Firecracker's extremely fast boot times.

+The jailer provides an abstraction for spawning new Firecracker process (or spawning new microVMs).
+The jailer is also used as a protection barrier between the different VMs.

 # Firecracker Security

 ![Firecracker isolation and security](https://raw.githubusercontent.com/firecracker-microvm/firecracker/main/docs/images/firecracker_threat_containment.png)

 ### Security Principles
-**Defense in Depth:** Firecracker utilizes strong VM isolation and containment by having several nested layers of depth, each with different levels of trust and access.
+**Defense in Depth:** Firecracker has strong VM isolation and containment by having several nested layers of depth, each with different levels of trust and access.
 Further, Firecracker also contains different barriers that enforce different aspects of security.
 These layers and barriers combine to give Firecracker strong defense in depth.

 **Minimal Trusted Computing Base (TCB):** Firecracker's codebase is ~50k LoC which is 96% less than QEMU.
 Furthermore, their minimalist design removes all unecessary resources from the system which makes the Firecracker TCB small.

 **Separation of Privelege:** A new firecracker VM is booted up to service each request.
-These VMs run at a lower privelege level than the EventManager or VMM and only communicate with the VMM through a pre-defined set of requests.
+These VMs run at a lower privilege level than the EventManager or VMM and only communicate with the VMM through a predefined set of requests.

 ### CIA
 **Confidentiality:** Requests are kept confidential to the VM they run in, which is created and destroyed when the request enters and exits the system.
 Since one firecracker process runs per MicroVM, we have a pretty clear case for isolation.